Max-3-7/liquidation-bot-monitoring/README.md

 # Trader Joe lending monitoring

-Bot to monitor TraderJoe underwater accounts.
+1. Monitor underwater accounts via TraderJoe lending subgraph
+2. Determine which assets to repay and seize

-It triggers the liquidate method of a contract when accounts with health lower than 1 are detected.
+3. Trigger the liquidate method of a contract with three parameters : borrower address, asset to repay, asset to seize

 ## Commands